Moving out checklist

 Before you move out

-Complete the following tasks before you move out of your home:
+Complete the following tasks before moving out of your home:

-- Hand the keys in to your nearest Housing Service Centre on handover day with the completed Exit condition report (Form 14a).
-If you don’t return the keys, we take possession of your home and change the locks.
+• Return the keys to your nearest Housing Service Centre on handover day with the completed Exit condition report (Form 14a).
+If you don’t return the keys, we will take possession of your home and change the locks.

 After you move out